mhbw/springboard/Capstone 1/Springboard Capstone Raw Data Sets/README.md

  ![scores2019](https://github.com/mhbw/springboard/blob/master/Capstone%201/Springboard%20Capstone%20Raw%20Data%20Sets/Images/model_perf2019.png)

-   That's a reasonably straight through line, and over all looks about as expected.
+   That's a reasonably straight through line, and overall looks about as expected.
 So how would that track for our league? well pretty much the league would have been static.
 Only two teams would have seen a significant shift in position, which would have been Paul North Kariya and Datsyuk's Dekes.
 If the model were accurate and the teams had the same draft they both would have risen two positions in the standings.
 In fact, if you look at it side by side this way it appears even more static:

 | **Team**     | **Fantasy Points**       | **Modeled_Fantasy_Points**  | **Movement**  |
 | ------------- |-------------:| -----:| -----:|